 At present, the cross-border market is inhibited by the correspondent banking model – a multi-step process that adds significant friction to any transaction.
 Clearing and settlement typically takes several days, manual intervention is required due to a lack of data in the payment, costs are high and unpredictable, and there is a lack of transparency over which stage of the journey the payment resides.

 While this state of affairs might have been tolerable a decade ago, today’s business customers are a different breed.
-Aite’s cross-border study shows that about 30% of U.S. small businesses need to make cross border payments, and that number increases to about 60% across all business segments.
-Overall, a greater number of small and mid-size businesses have the need for cross-border functionality.
+Aite’s cross-border study shows that about 30% of U.S. small businesses need to make cross-border payments, increasing to about 60% across all business segments.
+Overall, a greater number of small and mid-size businesses need cross-border functionality.

 What are these solutions, and how have they evolved?
-For banks looking to move on from the outdated correspondent banking model, the first, critical step to modernizing is by connecting into the necessary cross-border clearing and settlement mechanisms – whether that’s SWIFT gpi, Ripple, Visa B2B, Visa Direct, another next-generation alternative, or even a combination of these systems.
+For banks looking to move on from the outdated correspondent banking model, the first critical step to modernizing is connecting to the necessary cross-border clearing and settlement mechanisms—whether that’s SWIFT gpi, Ripple, Visa B2B, Visa Direct, another next-generation alternative, or even a combination of these systems.

 SWIFT gpi